Chemistry Student Work Placements

-Chemical & Pharmaceutical Science and Forensic Science & Analysis placements
+Chemical & Pharmaceutical Science and Forensic Science & Analysis Placements

 ATU School of Science delivers two honours degrees which focus on Chemistry, namely Chemical & Pharmaceutical Science and Forensic Science & Analysis.